serokell/ariadne/docs/usage-tui.md

 As a call to `send` command can get rather long, it's a good idea to use multiline feature to write each output on a separate line.

 If a transaction is successful, after a while you'll get its id.
-If there appears a problem, e.g. if you try to send more coins than you have, an error will be printed.
+If there is a problem, e.g. if you try to send more coins than you have, an error will be printed.